au-ts/libvmm/docs/camkes_to_cp_guide.md

 [seL4CP VMM][VMM] is an experimental VMM for 64-bit ARM platforms built on top of seL4CP.
 It currently has Virtual GICv2/v3 support and some VirtIO backends.
 There are plans to improve the VMM, including adding vhost support for Linux driver VMs, as well as the ability to restart a Guest VM.

 seL4CP VMM is subject to change as it is a work-in-progress.
-This document will be updated to adapte the changes, but this might not be done in a timely manner.
+This document will be updated to adapt to the changes, but this might not be done in a timely manner.
 Please always check the [seL4CP VMM Guide][sel4cp vmm guide] for latest changes.

 Both CAmkES VMM and seL4CP VMM support only one guest VM per instance of VMM.
 This is an intentional decision to maintain isolation between each VM/VMM.